 Most photographers either write an autobiography or a list of credentials.
 But none of your ideal customers are actually concerned about your bio or degree.
 They want to know whether you’re the photographer who can capture their most important moments.
 They want to feel safe.
 And that’s only possible if your copywriter strategically writes the About page.
 The About page is the second most important page on your website.

-Your Service(s) Page
+Your Main Service(s) Page(s)

 By the time someone reaches your Service(s) page, they are already interested.
 The copy’s job now is to handle their objections and make them feel that you are not an expense but an investment.
 If you only shoot for a specific type of people, such as a wedding couple, then one page is enough.
 But if you shoot for different people, create a dedicated page for each group.

-Dedicated Sub-service Pages For Relevant Photography Services
+Dedicated Sub-service Pages for Each Photography Service

-This is not only beneficial for SEO/AI search, but it will also help you convert your target audience more effectively.
+If you offer multiple services to different groups, each photo shoot service should have its own dedicated page.
+This is not only beneficial for SEO and AI search, it will also help you convert your target audience more effectively.

-Location Pages For Your Photoshoot Locations
+Location Pages for Your Photoshoot Locations

 You offer photography services at specific locations, so each location deserves its own dedicated page.
 This is good for local SEO for your photography site and also gives clear signals to your visitors about where you specifically offer your services.